 The preview line is a good place to share some additional information visible right away, even before opening an email.
 For instance, Mark’s added details about free shipping to complement the subject line and motivate subscribers to learn more about the discount.

 CTR shows how many people clicked on links in your email.

-In addition to CTR, you can measure click-to-open rate.
+In addition to the CTR, you can also measure click-to-open rate.
 It compares the number of recipients who got interested and opened your email to the number that went further and actually clicked on the links.

 Formula for calculating click-to-open rate (CTOR):

 Both CTR and CTOR show the level of engagement of your audience and, eventually, demonstrate how effective your email campaign is.
 To improve both metrics, resort to the following:

 Use a clear call-to-action